 Although she was proud of her work when it was finished, she didn’t expect much after entering it in the Maker Faire last September in Queens, an event sponsored by Make magazine to celebrate arts, crafts, engineering, science and do-it-yourself projects.
 Not only did it win an “Editor’s Choice” award, it generated a constant line of people during the two-day affair who waited in line for hours to tour it.

 The buzz generated by the magazine honor also resulted in an article about her project in Popular Science and a social media award from HGTV.
 Now, she would like to start building them for others as a business.
 Ovejas says she is hoping one day she gets a call from someone who wants her to design a pink “girlie girlie” bus or, perhaps, a black “tactical” bus for an “Armageddon” scenario.

-When not in use, she parks the bus in front of her Lindenhurst home with a view of the Great South Bay.
-That was exactly what she had in mind.
+When not in use, she parks the bus in front of her Lindenhurst home with a view of the Great South Bay, which established the “beach apartment” ambiance she had in mind.
 Initially some friends thought the project was crazy, she says.
 That’s to be expected with something like this.

 “You’ve got to have the vision to see it through,” she says.
 “And it’s going to get messy and it’s going to get ugly before it gets beautiful.”